MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 # setjmp + longjmp

-For a change, the [man page of these functions](https://man7.org/linux/man-pages/man3/longjmp.3.html) gives a solid description in the very first line:
+For a change, the [man page](https://man7.org/linux/man-pages/man3/longjmp.3.html) gives a solid description of these functions on the very first line:

 > The functions described on this page are used for performing "nonlocal gotos": transferring execution from one function to a predetermined location in another function.
 The setjmp() function dynamically establishes the target to which control will later be transferred, and longjmp() performs the transfer of execution.